DA Davidson Maintains Domo (DOMO) Neutral Recommendation

 What is the Fund Sentiment?

 There are 282 funds or institutions reporting positions in Domo.
-This is an increase of 4 owner(s) or 1.44% in the last quarter.
-Average portfolio weight of all funds dedicated to DOMO is 0.11%, an increase of 24.14%.
-Total shares owned by institutions increased in the last three months by 9.24% to 33,122K shares.
-The put/call ratio of DOMO is 2.63, indicating a bearish outlook.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to DOMO is 0.11%, an increase of 23.12%.
+Total shares owned by institutions increased in the last three months by 9.14% to 33,122K shares.
+The put/call ratio of DOMO is 2.61, indicating a bearish outlook.

 What are Other Shareholders Doing?